-My name is Olga Gorelkina and I am a lecturer in Economics at the University of Liverpool, UK.
+Welcome to my site!
+I am an Assistant Professor in Economics at Africa Business School, UM6P.
 My research focuses on applications of game theory, in particular, mechanism design, auctions, and information economics.
 Prior to Liverpool I have worked in Martin Hellwig's team at the Max Planck Institute for Research on Collective Goods in Bonn, and held a visiting position at the Cowles Foundation at Yale University.
 I earned my Ph.D at Toulouse School of Economics under the supervision of David Martimort.
 I hold a Master's degree from the New Economic School and a Bachelor's degree from Moscow State University.